Share consents across devices

 };

-n.b.: The frequency interval is 24 hours by default (86,400 seconds).
+The `frequency` interval is 24 hours by default (86,400 seconds).
 It should not be necessary to set this to a lower threshold.
-Lower settings can create a reduced user experience as page load times would be impacted by syncing intervals being too low and sync occurring when unnecessary.
+Lower settings can negatively impact the user experience as page load times would be impacted by syncing intervals being too low and sync occurring when unnecessary.

 The minimum frequency interval is 6 hours (21,600 seconds).
 If you set the frequency interval to a lower value, it will be overridden to 6 hours.

-The maximum time allowed for the syncing process to be completed can be specified with a sync.timeout configuration option in the Didomi configuration object:
+The maximum time allowed for the syncing process to be completed can be specified using the `sync.timeout` configuration option in the Didomi configuration object:

 window.didomiConfig = {